As disruptions grow in frequency, advanced analytics insulates companies from devastating risk.

 With advanced analytics, companies can:

 Insights must move even faster across your organization, helping your teams understand real-time inventory, utilize key performance indicators, and manage your supply chains more efficiently.
-At the same time, you need to be confident the right customer, merchandising, promotion, or supply chain data is being shared safely and with the right internal teams, in ways that empower their decision-making abilities — no matter their seniority.
+At the same time, you need to be confident the right customer, merchandising, promotion, or supply chain data is being shared safely and with the right internal teams in ways that empower their decision-making abilities — no matter their seniority.
 With the proper enterprise business analytics platform, you can accomplish both.

 As companies adopt risk management strategies for global supply chains, they must look to a new kind of governed, managed analytics platform.
 The Pyramid Analytics platform includes a comprehensive web-based interface for data acquisition and transformation.
-Pyramid is also inherently “multi-tenanted”, making it easy to manage data access permissions between organizations.
+Pyramid is also inherently “multi-tenanted,” making it easy to manage data access permissions between organizations.
 Combined, these two capabilities allow companies to source inventory and lead-time data from all suppliers in an extended supply chain network.
 This can be done over the internet and does not require the use of application programming interfaces (though these are also supported).
-Using Pyramid, suppliers simply provide access to the data they already have.
+Using Pyramid, suppliers provide access to the data they already have.
 Pyramid maps it into a common data model and makes it available for planning and operational decision-making.
 One of Pyramid’s partners uses this exact technique to source data from over twenty Fortune 100 companies.

-Our decision support and managed analytics applications open opportunities to a new generation of risk management capabilities.
+Our decision support and managed analytics applications open opportunities for a new generation of risk management capabilities.
 Our tools connect decision-makers at all levels of your organization to boost visibility across end-to-end supply chains and support your ability to resist business disruptions, even when impacted by global events.
 Business users easily set up their own risk assessment views tailored to them, giving decision-makers and executives the ability to quickly identify and analyze risk based on their specific business role.

 Whether it is a “black swan” event like COVID-19, a sudden regulatory change, or a new business opportunity, Pyramid Analytics helps you stay ahead of trends, better manage inventory and supply chain processes, and share business intelligence insights with the teams that need them most.